favour-tamfu/flutter-quiz-game/README.md

 ## 📸 Screenshots

-*(This is the most important section!
-Replace these placeholders with actual screenshots of your app.
-You can drag and drop images directly into the GitHub editor.)*

 | Login Screen | Home Screen | Quiz Screen |
 | :---: | :---: | :---: |